 Plein Air and Life Drawing:

-Brent’s studio work begins with sketches and oil studies done on location in the outdoors.
+Brent’s studio work begins with sketches and oil studies on location in the outdoors.
 During his many painting trips throughout the land near and far, you’ll find him towing his paint box ready for that power moment.

 He shares his love of nature by capturing its rugged and at times, gentle beauty with liberal paint application, dramatic brushstrokes and powerful compositions. “ It’s the direct observation of nature that attracts me in field work.
 There’s no better way to sense the spirit of things than to experience them first hand.”